noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 #### symbols

+- should probably re-read this section on mdn again
 - reflection within implementation - you sprinkle them on your existing classes and objects to change the behaviour.
 - use cases:
   - unique strings as object properties, to provide alternative/shadow behavior under the same identifier for callers with access to the symbol instance